vsaulnie/SOA_PI_Community_Detection/README.md

 Microservice framework : Spring boot

 ## Intent
-Microservice compiling all requests report from all solutions.
+Microservice that enables to get all global variables defined in the config Server .